flatland-association/flatland-book/getting-started/first-submission.md

 - `"OR"` if you used operations research,
 - `"other"` if you used another method.

+Careful, these tags are case sensitive!
+You can combine multiple tags, for example if you combine an OR method for long-term planning with an RL method to handle short-term rescheduling, you should indicate: `"tags": ["RL", "OR"]`.

 ```{warning}
 [Different prizes](neurips-challenge) are available depending on the method you use!
 Therefore it is important to fill this tag correctly.
 Winning solutions will be verified by the organizers to ensure the method was properly declared.
 ```

-If you set `debug` to `true`, then the evaluation will run on a smaller set of 28 environments, and the logs from your submitted code (if it fails) will be made available to you to help you debug.
+If you set `debug` to `true`, then the evaluation will run for a shorter time, and the logs from your submitted code will be made available to you to help you debug.
 These test submissions will appear at the bottom of the leaderboard (score of `-1.0`).

 ```{warning}
 By default `debug` is set to `true`, so when you are ready to make a competitive submission, make sure to set `debug` to `false`!